-Nontraditional students, have generally chosen to pursue a UMaine degree while already managing many other life roles.
-Nontraditional students are those who have chosen to come to college several years past their graduation from high school, undergraduates who are 24 years or older, are parents themselves and/or have been through other life circumstances that differentiate them from the traditional path.
+Nontraditional students, have generally chosen to pursue a UMaine bachelors degree while already managing many other life roles.
+Nontraditional students are those who have chosen to come to college several years past their graduation from high school, undergraduates who are 24 years or older, are married, are parents themselves and/or have been through other life circumstances that differentiate them from the traditional path.